brdg-ai/sqlite_backup/README.md

 # sqlite_backup
-This small utility is a small wrapper around the rust sqlite3 backup API.
+This utility is a small wrapper around the rust sqlite3 backup API.
 Unlike using the `.backup` command from the sqlite shell, this utility lets you specify the page copy size and the sleep duration between pages to make it easier to identify a good tradeoff between copy